Vansh-Baghel/JS_Things/JS_notes.md

 - Changes the og array and reverses it.

-### Math.trunc

-- The Math.trunc() function returns the integer part of a number by removing any fractional digits.

-### Math.abs method

-- It'll always rerturn positive values , and any value is negative then it'll be converted into positive.

-* Can be used to extract and trace that which values are positive and which are negative.

 ### forEach method

 - It iterates the loop and save in console too one by one.